-This module has been split into three 2-hour workshops.
+This module has been split into two 3-hour workshops.
 The lab manual is available for viewing and download to the right using your UCSC credentials; in it you will find the details of each day with instructions and important terminology, as well as the equipment list with links for purchase if you would like to attempt these tutorials at home.
 Each workshop has its own prelab that must be completed before attending the relevant session.
 You'll be directed to online content and resources from Autodesk Fusion 360 tutorials to 3D printer data sheets.
 A key component of the prelabs is the use of a lab notebook.
 Make sure to bring the notebook with any questions you may have on the relevant prelab content to each session; it is important that you understand these concepts.
 Each day of the module will cover a different topic and will contain a postlab that must be completed on your own time before attending the next session.

 Learning Outcomes: By the end of the 3D prototyping module, students will have demonstrated familiarity and ability in:

 - Good laboratory Environment, Health and Safety practice